 B vitamins are involved in many important processes in the brain.
 This includes

 All B vitamins act as so-called coenzymes.
 Coenzymes enable certain enzymes to function properly in the first place.
 In the absence of a coenzyme, an enzyme cannot work and a special cell reaction cannot be carried out.
 You then perceive this as a corresponding deficiency symptom.
+The B vitamins effect is therefore essential for many body functions.

 Our organism provides a suitable transport mechanism for every B vitamin, so that the B vitamins can reach the brain via the blood-brain barrier.
 That alone makes it clear how important B vitamins are for the brain and energy metabolism.